tanem/realtime-dashboard-server/README.md

 To run:

-    $ make test
+    $ grunt test

-To watch for changes and execute tests:

-    $ make test-w

 ## Unit test coverage

-[JSCoverage](http://siliconforks.com/jscoverage/) is used to add instrumentation to the JavaScript code, which is output to the `./lib-cov` directory.
-[Mocha's](http://visionmedia.github.io/mocha/) HTMLCov reporter captures the necessary coverage information and generates a single-page HTML report `./coverage.html`
+[Istanbul](https://github.com/gotwarlost/istanbul) provides code coverage.
 To generate the coverage report:

+    $ grunt cover

+Outputs to `./_coverage'.

+## Docs

+ * [Docker](https://github.com/Prevole/grunt-docker) is used to generate the documentation.

+To generate:

-    $ make test-cov
+    $ grunt docs

+Outputs to `./_docs'.